Promo code SPRING2022 will be automatically applied at checkout!

 • Alcohol

-When your body is under higher amounts of chronic stress, many metabolic changes take place that can sabotage your health and weight loss goals over time.
+When your body is under chronic stress, many metabolic changes occur that can sabotage your health and weight-loss goals over time.
 Perhaps you even notice that when you feel more stress, you are more likely to alter your eating habits.

-If this sounds familiar, check out our article on stress-eating to learn more about ways you can tackle the triggers with success.
+If this sounds familiar, check out our article on stress-eating to learn more about ways to tackle the triggers effectively.

 a girl in workout clothes sitting next to a scale